How to Apply to the Chemistry Ph.D. Program

-Applications will be reviewed beginning December 1 and admissions will be made on a rolling basis.
-Applicants are encouraged to apply by December 1 for the best chance of admission.
-The final deadline for applications is March 15.
+Applications for Fall 2024 may be submitted starting October 2nd and will be reviewed beginning December 1st.
+Admission decisions are made on a rolling basis.
+Applicants are encouraged to apply by December 1st for the best chance of admission.
+The final deadline for applications is March 15th.

 - TOEFL iBT

-- A speaking section score of 26 or higher is required for TA eligbility.
+- A speaking section score of 26 or higher is required for TA eligibility.

-- A speaking module score of 8 or higher is required for TA eligiblity.
+- A speaking module score of 8 or higher is required for TA eligibility.

-Applicants who do not meet these testing thresholds, or do not meet one of the three criteria above, are typically not admitted.
+Applicants who do not meet one of the three criteria above are typically not admitted.
 However, if you do not meet this English requirement, and you are a highly qualified student who would fill a need in our research team, you are strongly encouraged to contact the Chemistry faculty whose research interests you and apply to the program.